 This algorithm is highly accurate and is especially effective when working with small datasets.
 When dealing with larger sets of data, it can take time to process the results.

 One of the most popular and simple probabilistic algorithms is Naive Bayes.
-Used for classification tasks, this algorithm applies the Bayes’ Theorem ‒ along with other probabilistic notions ‒ to predict the category of a text.
-Basically, it calculates the probability of each tag for a given input and chooses the tag with the maximum likelihood.
+It’s a supervised algorithm based on Bayes' Theorem with the ‘naive’ assumption that two random events are conditionally independent given a third dependent variable.
+Used as a benchmarked for classification tasks, it calculates the probability of each tag or variable for a given input and chooses the tag with the maximum likelihood.

 Naive Bayes classifier is widely used for tasks such as sentiment analysis, spam detection, and building recommendation systems.